 ATTENDANCE: Students are expected to attend all classes.
-Advanced arrangements should be made with the instructor[s] should there be a need to miss class.
+Advanced arrangements should be made with the instructor should there be a need to miss class.
 A student missing class is responsible for all materials, notes, etc. disseminated in the missed class.
 Written documentation must be provided immediately upon return to support an excused absence.
 An attendance record will be kept.
 Students are required to attend class, be prepared for classroom discussions, and participate in class.
 Students are responsible to know the LSU attendance policy.

 CLASSROOM POLICIES: The use of cell phones will not be tolerated in class.
 All electronic devices should be turned off and placed under the desk before and during class.
 The use of a laptop, ipad, or any other electronic device of any sort is not allowed in this class.
 Respectful behavior is expected at all times.
 Disruptive behavior will not be tolerated.
 Children are not permitted in the academic classrooms.
 No food will be allowed in class.
 Class begins promptly at 5:00 p.m.
 The door[s] will be closed by 5:10 p.m.
 Thereafter, entry into class may be made only during a break.
 There will be two [2] ten minute breaks during this class unless notified differently.
 AGAIN, THE USE OF ANY TYPE OF RECORDING DEVICE IS NOT ALLOWED IN THIS CLASS.
 The use of a recording device will serve as the basis for immediate removal from the class.
 Students will not be given any credit/score for work produced in association with recording devices.
-The instructor[s] reserves the right to have someone stand in for said instructor[s] should extraordinary circumstances exist preventing the instructor's presence in the classroom for a specific class.
-BE MINDFUL OF YOUR PRESENCE IN THE LSU LAW SCHOOL WHILE COMING/GOING TO AND FROM THE CLASS.
-BE QUIET SO AS TO NOT DISTURB LAW CLASSES!
+The instructor reserves the right to have someone stand in for said instructor should extraordinary circumstances exist preventing the instructor's presence in the classroom for a specific class.

 CHEATING AND PLAGIARISM: Cheating and Plagiarism [in any form] will not be tolerated.
 In general, 'cheating' should be construed as depriving [in any form] someone [or obtaining from someone/something] of something of value by deceit, fraud, dishonesty, etc.......
 In general, 'plagiarism' should be construed as taking [in any form] the ideas of another and passing the ideas off as one's own [without crediting the source].
 Penalties for cheating and plagiarism will be in conformity with the LSU standards.
-Further, students will not be given any credit/score for individual projects that are the products of cheating and/or plagiarism.
+Further, students will not be given any credit/ score for individual projects that are the products of cheating and/or plagiarism.